PyETLT/etlt-mysql/README.md

+# ETLT-MySQL

-# ETLT-MySQL: ETLT extension for MariaDB and MySQL databases
+ETLT extension for MariaDB and MySQL databases

 <table>
     <thead>